xuqi2024/openflexure-microscope/docs/upright_printing.md

 ## Clean-up of printed parts {pagestep}

-Carefully remove the printing brim from all parts (except the main body) with a [utility knife]{qty: 1, cat: tool}.
+Carefully remove the printing brim from all parts (except the main body and rectangular z-axis) with a [utility knife]{qty: 1, cat: tool}.